 In 2003, Goodyear stopped manufacturing certain tires that were sold for use on recreational vehicles.
 The company produced approximately 160,000 tires that have now been the subject of an estimated 40 lawsuits.
 The NHTSA is now collecting data concerning the numbers of serious injuries and fatalities attributed to these tires.
 The investigation came about after the filing of a federal lawsuit.

 The tires at the center of this investigation were purportedly designed for use on local delivery commercial vehicles but were nevertheless sold to RV manufacturers.
-Goodyear continues to insist that the tires, referred to as G159/70R22.5, are safe and free from any defects that could lead to negative outcomes.
+Goodyear insists that the tires, referred to as G159/70R22.5, are safe and free from any defects that could lead to negative outcomes.
 The NHTSA is also looking into the replacement tires that the company has used in place of the discontinued series.

 Source: katu.co., “NHTSA looking into the safety record of some Goodyear RV tires“, Bob Heye, April 6, 2018